 *

 Blinded by tears, I stumbled all the way back to the shuttle and shoved myself inside.
 As I strapped myself in, I noticed for the first time that my suit was stained with the pink foamy remains of Parker’s flesh.
-I was so hysterical by then Khay had to talk me through the controls.
+I was so hysterical by then that Khay had to talk me through the controls.
 When at last the shuttle lifted, the relief was such that my teeth started to chatter violently.

 The mouth (not a gate not a gate NOT A GATE) spat me out, and I hurtled towards the Charybdis.
 Had the thing got what it needed from Parker, or were my estrogen-shrivelled balls the only thing that spared me his fate?
 I was probably better off not knowing.